Rights & Responsibilities

 THIRD PARTY NOTIFICATION

 All residential customers are permitted to choose a third party to receive all notifications relating to termination of electric service.
-Just fill out and return the form at the end of this pamphlet.
+To set up a third party notification, please contact our office during regular business hours and provide us with the third party’s contact information.
 A third party notice may keep your service from being turned off by mistake.

 You may choose a relative, a friend, a member of the clergy, or an agency (such as the Department of Social Services) to be a "third party" for you.
 A third party will receive copies of any Final Disconnect Notices we send to you because of overdue electric bills.
 The third party can contact us on your behalf and help you work out payment terms with us.
 But the third party is NOT responsible for paying your bills.